Frank Brangwyn: World War One

 Although Brangwyn produced more than 80 poster designs during the First World War, he was not an official war artist.
 He donated most of these poster designs to charities such as the Red Cross, the Belgian and Allied Aid League, the Royal National Institute for the Blind and L'Orphelinat des Armees, an American charity supporting a French orphanage.
 His grim poster of a Tommy bayoneting an enemy soldier (Put Strength in the Final Blow: Buy War Bonds) caused deep offence in both Britain and Germany.
 The Kaiser himself is said to have put a price on Brangwyn's head after seeing the image.
 In 1917 Brangwyn produced six lithographs under the title Making Sailors and one entitled The Freedom of the Seas for the Ministry of Information's Britain's Efforts and Ideals portfolio of images which were exhibited in Britain and abroad and were also sold as prints to raise money for the war effort.
-Brangwyn was the Chairman of the English Committee for Diksmuide.
-Diksmuide (Dixmude), near Ostend that had been the site of heavy fighting throughout the war.
+Brangwyn was the Chairman of the English Committee for Diksmuide (Dixmude), near Ostend, a town that had been the site of heavy fighting throughout the war.
 To aid its reconstruction, Brangwyn donated a series of woodcuts to the town on the theme of the Tragedy of Dixmude.
 During the war Brangwyn created a number of propaganda images highlighting atrocities committed against Belgium and the suffering endured by the country.
 Among the latter were his oil painting of 1915, Mater Dolorosa Belgica.

 The British Empire Panels

 In 1926 Brangwyn was commissioned by Lord Iveagh to paint a pair of large canvases for the Royal Gallery of the House of Lords at Westminster to commemorate those peers and their family members who had been killed in the war.
 Brangwyn painted two battle scenes which included life-size images of troops advancing into battle alongside a British tank.
 The Lords regarded the panels as too grim and disturbing and, in 1928, refused to accept them.
-Instead, they commissioned Brangwyn to produce a series celebrating the beauty of the British Empire and the Dominions to fill the Royal Gallery.
-Known as the British Empire Panels Brangwyn spent a further five years producing 16 large works that cover 3000 sqft.
+Instead, they commissioned Brangwyn to produce a series celebrating the beauty of the British Empire and the Dominions to fill the Royal Gallery, which became known as the British Empire Panels.
+Brangwyn spent a further five years producing 16 large works that cover 3000 sqft.
 However, after five of the panels were displayed in the Royal Gallery for approval by the Lords, the peers refused to accept them because they were "too colourful and lively" for the location.
 In 1934 the 16 panels were purchased by Swansea Council and are now housed in the Brangwyn Hall, Swansea.